 The Tiger Lillies discography is a substantial and bewildering affair for the neophyte so I thought I'd take this opportunity to point you in the direction of some favourites.
 Be warned though some of these are not for the easily offended.

-For me it all started when the album 'The Brothel to the Cemetery' was handed to me by a friend with the words 'You're going to love this'.
+For me it all started when the album 'The Brothel to the Cemetery' (Buy it here) was handed to me by a friend with the words 'You're going to love this'.

 The album features what has become the bands signature tune...